pipogood/BCI_MI_EA-wLTL/README.md

-# Motor Imagery Transfer Learning Study (In progress)
+# Motor Imagery Transfer Learning Study (Euclidean Alignment + Weight Logistic Regression-Based Learning)

 This study aims to investigate the possibility of conducting short-time motor imagery calibration using transfer learning.
 Euclidean Alignment (EA)[1] and Weight Logistic Regression-Based Learning (wLTL)[2] will be applied for transfer learning with 4 classes of motor imagery.